March 14, 2013

 Authored by: Bryan Cave

-This is Tom Richey’s sixth annual survey of Georgia corporate and business organization case law developments.
-Mr. Richey is a Partner in Bryan Cave’s Securities Litigation and Enforcement Practice Group.
+This is Tom Richey’s eighth annual survey of Georgia corporate and business organization case law developments.
+Mr. Richey and co-author Mike Carey practice in Bryan Cave’s Securities Litigation and Enforcement Practice Group.